 Ethics Training

 Links to training courses run by the University of Wolverhampton for staff, not students.
-Irrelevant for EMTTI students.

 Ethics & Open Data

 Ethical issues related to data collection.
 Links to information about the way that data should be stored and shared.
 Students should include information about their plans for the data they collect.
-The safest case is one where the student pledges to delete/destroy the data after the end of the EMTTI programme.
+The safest case is one where the student pledges to delete/destroy the data after the end of their Master’s programme.

 Code of Good Research Practice 2020-21

 Section 7 on ethical practice has subsections which may be relevant for our students.
 It lists (Section 7.3-7.4) ethical issues that should be discussed, where relevant, in Question 13 of our application form.
-When they are involved, these issues need to be addressed in a way that is satisfactory for the EMTTI ethics committee.
+When they are involved, these issues need to be addressed in a way that is satisfactory for the RIILP ethics committee.

 Section 8 includes information on research integrity (including definitions of research misconduct).
 Many other aspects of research practice are also described.
 I would say that Section 7 has the most relevance for our students.
-Other sections address issues that will be addressed through normal guidance about research from EMTTI supervisors/staff.
+Other sections address issues that will be addressed through normal guidance about research from supervisors/staff.

 Research Integrity